codership/documentation/galeracluster/source/documentation/gmd-install.rst

 .. rst-class:: section-heading
 .. rubric:: Start the Installer

 There are two options available at this time when starting the *Installer*: ``install`` and ``certificates``.
 The ``install`` option is necessary to install Galera Manager.
-The ``certificates`` option is used to generate your own, self-signed certifcates for encryption.
+The ``certificates`` option is used to generate your own, self-signed SSL certificates for encryption.
 Both options may be given together.

+Note that to safely use SSL encryption Galera Manager host needs to be accessible through a valid DNS name (domain names given by Amazon EC2 don't count).
+The *Installer* will refuse to configure SSL encryption if the host has only an IP address.
+Galera Manager will retain full functionality working via unencrypted links.

 Below is how you would start the *Installer* with only the ``install`` option.
-You'll have to run it as root or with another administrator user account.
-Otherwise, you'll receive an error early in the installation process saying, *permission denied*.
+You'll have to run it with superuser privileges:

 .. code-block:: console
    :caption: Starting Installation of *Galera Manager Installer* (Example 3)

-   ./gm-installer install
+   sudo ./gm-installer install

 After starting the *Installer*, you will first be asked to accept the Galera Manager End-User Licensing Agreement (EULA).
 Below is how this question will be presented |---| although it might change slightly in future releases: